Meetings with Malcolm Muggeridge remembered.

 Malcolm Muggeridge was not a Saint (not even close), even though his vanity may occasionally have raised the notion, and in old age his ego would still ‘rear its cobra-like head’ and butt in on the proceedings.
 For example, when we were talking once about the Missionaries of Charity, he sat upright and made the proud claim that ‘I started the whole thing off, you know’.

 I’m sure Mother would’ve seen things a little differently and put him in his place once more.

 Muggeridge was most certainly gifted genius and he will be remembered as a great writer, despite Peregrine Worsthorne’s suggestion to the contrary at the time of his death, for his stylised writing few from the past 100 years could measure up to.
-This alone will merit a full reassessment of his work, but when you add to this the growing relevance of his sentences, which beat heartily against the dumb-down way of the world and herald the final throes of a burnt-out civilisation, the case for reissuing his work is being answered by the Muggeridge Society.
-However, in his revolutionary and recalcitrant spirit, current and future generations might be best served if Muggeridge’s complete works were committed to the kindle and other ebook readers.
+This alone will merit a full reassessment of his work, but when you add to this the growing relevance of his sentences, which beat heartily against the dumb-down way of the world and herald the final throes of a burnt-out civilisation, the case for reissuing his work has been partially addressed by the Muggeridge Society.
+However, in his revolutionary and recalcitrant spirit, current and future generations might be best served if Muggeridge’s complete works were committed to the kindle and other ebook readers and the Gutenberg project.

 Bearing in mind that an entire media industry has made, to varying degrees, a Faustian pact with PR manipulators, I have chosen a pertinent last selection.